- New Products

 Depending on the season I carry sunblock, chap stick, and bug repellent.

-A small First Aid kit can be made yourself with basic items you might need.
+A small First Aid kit and Trauma Kit can be made yourself with basic items you might need.

 Some basic hygiene items can be carried in a very small space.
 At the least you should carry a small compact roll of toilet paper.
 A very small hygiene kit can be put together using some wet wipes, a comb, tooth brush, a small packet of toothpaste, some dental floss, a small bar of soap, etc. In the event it takes you longer than expected to get home, these items can keep you clean and refreshed.

 Wet Wipes are handy to quickly clean any dirt off you.
 I also carry a couple of those Pee Bags.
 You go in the bag and it gels so you can just throw it in the garbage.
 In the country it is not necessary, but the city, especially a high rise building where the water isn’t working, they could be handy.

 A small compact roll of toilet paper should be the minimum for hygiene.

 Many mini hygiene items can be carried in a small space such as a zip-closure bag.
 This photo shows

 the items included in a small 72 hour bug-out hygiene kit offered at Survival Resources.

 If you don’t carry a knife as an EDC item (which is hard to believe), you definitely need one in your kit.
 A small folding saw wouldn’t hurt as well.